-Т ravel Marketing and Lodging Management Pathw ay Marketing Principles (1-E) Marketing Principles is the foundational course for all pathways in Marketing Education.
+Travel Marketing and Lodging Management Pathway Marketing Principles (1-E) Marketing Principles is the foundational course for all pathways in Marketing Education.
 Marketing Principles addresses all the ways in which marketing satisfies consumer and business needs and wants for products and services.
 Students develop an understanding of the functions of marketing and how these functional areas affect all businesses.
 They learn basic marketing concepts and the role of marketing in our economy.
 Students also develop skills in applying economic concepts to marketing, distribution and logistics, marketing information management, finance in marketing, product/service planning, pricing mixes, promotional strategies, and personal selling.
-In order to increase the number of application experiences, students should participate in work- based learning activities and the student organization, DECA, An Association of Marketing Students.
+In order to increase the number of application experiences, students should participate in workbased learning activities and the student organization, DECA, An Association of Marketing Students.
 It is highly advantageous for students to participate in a school-based enterprise where available.
 NA 9-12 Discovering Hospitality and Tourism Marketing (1-E) This course introduces the student to the major segments of the travel industry.
 The course will investigate the economic impact the three components have on the local, state, national, and global economies.
 The products, services, and packages offered to business and leisure travelers by different types of businesses within the industry are examined.
 Utilizing current technology, the Internet, and software packages, the student will develop a tour package and marketing plan for a selected niche market that incorporates appropriate promotional and pricing strategies, thus ensuring business profitability.
 Competencies for the competitive events offered by the international, co-curriculum student organization, DECA, an Association of Marketing Education Students, are directly aligned to the national and state standards for Marketing Education.
 Therefore, DECA competitive events provide an excellent avenue for students to apply the technical and core employability skills learned in the classroom.
 Work-based learning activities, inside and/or outside the classroom, should also be incorporated in this pathway in order to provide another avenue for students to apply the knowledge and skills attained through curriculum and instruction.
 Marketing Principles 9-12

-Hospitality and Tourism This course will focus on the leadership and Discovering 9-12 Management supervision of employees in the travel, tourism, Hospitality (1-E) and hospitality industries as well as the and Tourism management of operations in this industry.
-The Marketing course emphasizes the application of management level decision-making skills in hotel/lodging, human resources, food and beverage, and travel/tourism operations.
+Hospitality and Tourism Management (1-E) This course will focus on the leadership and supervision of employees in the travel, tourism, and hospitality industries as well as the management of operations in this industry.
+The course emphasizes the application of management level decision-making skills in hotel/lodging, human resources, food and beverage, and travel/tourism operations.
 The course will allow students to investigate trends, technology, and customs in the hospitality industry while focusing on the development of customer service skills.
 This course is intended to be a second-level course in the Travel Marketing & Lodging Management Pathway.
 Competencies for the co-curricular student organization "DECA, An Association of Marketing Students" are integral components of both core employability skill standards and the technical skills standards, and DECA activities should be incorporated throughout the instructional strategies developed for the course.
-AP Computer Science AP Computer Science AP Computer Science Principles introduces NA 9-12 (1-E/C) students to the foundational concepts of computer This course satisfies science and challenges them to explore how the fourth science computing and technology can impact the world. requirement With a unique focus on creative problem solving and real-world applications, AP Computer Science Principles prepares students for college and career.
+Discovering Hospitality and Tourism Marketing 9-12 AP Computer Science AP Computer Science (1-E/C) This course satisfies the fourth science requirement AP Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
+With a unique focus on creative problem solving and real-world applications, AP Computer Science Principles prepares students for college and career.
+NA 9-12